Hanqaqa/QtTests/README.md

 ## 2. Installation:

-The procedure is the same in all the OS.
+The procedure is the same in all the OSs.

 The first step is giving your Qt credentials.
 If you don't have one, simply [create a new account in their webpage](https://login.qt.io/register).
 It's free!